openhab/openhab-docs/features/multimedia.md

 | `rulehli` | Rule-based Interpreter | This mimicks the behavior of the Android app - it sends the string as a command to a (configurable, default is "VoiceCommand") item and expects a rule to pick it up and further process it.
 | `system` | Built-in Interpreter | This is a simple implementation that understands basic home automation commands like "turn on the light" or "stop the music".
 It currently supports only English, German and French and the vocabulary is still very limited.
 The exact syntax still needs to be documented, for the moment you need to refer to the [source code](https://github.com/eclipse/smarthome/blob/master/bundles/core/org.eclipse.smarthome.core.voice/src/main/java/org/eclipse/smarthome/core/voice/internal/text/StandardInterpreter.java#L37).

-To test the interpreter, you can enter the command line (assuming you have an item with label 'light'):
+To test the interpreter, you can enter such a command on the console (assuming you have an item with label 'light'):

 ```
 openhab> smarthome:voice interpret turn on the light
 ```

-on the console or
+The default human language interpreter will be used.
+In case of interpretation error, the error message will be said using the default voice and default audio sink.

+Or you can enter such commands within DSL rules:

 ```
 interpret("turn on the light")
 var String result = interpret("turn on the light", "system")
 result = interpret("turn on the light", "system", null)
-result = interpret("turn on the light", "system", "sonos:PLAY5:kitchen")
+result = interpret(VoiceCommand.state, "system", "sonos:PLAY5:kitchen")
 ```

-within DSL rules.
+You can select a particular human language interpreter (second parameter) and a particular audio sink (third parameter).
+The audio sink parameter is used when the interpretation fails; in this case, the error message is said using the default voice and the provided audio sink.
+If the provided audio sink is set to null, the error message will not be said.
+If no human language interpreter or no audio sink is provided, the default human language interpreter and default audio sink will be used.
+The interpretation result is returned as a string.
+Note that this result is always a null string with the rule-based Interpreter (rulehli).